BarbyKelly/blog/README.md

 - Resources is missing an image/video on top of the page
 - Images/the original links are displayed only as text or link, instead of an image of the page where user will get to after clicking on the link
+- js validation showed one error, not fixed
 - Spelling check was not done for the website, yet
 - Sign up boxes could be shown in a nicer way, at the moment they are not looking even
 - Alert messages, pop ups are showing up in the color of the walk-through, instead of developer's chosen color